franciscarlorivera/ECE-2112-PA-4/README.md

 - `plt.bar(Track_Average['Track'], Track_Average['Average'])` ---> Creates a bar chart using the Track_Average data frame.
 The code assigns the values stored in the "Track" feature to the x-axis, while assigning the values stored in the "Average" feature for the y-axis.
 - `plt.bar(Gender_Average['Gender'], Gender_Average['Average'])` ---> Creates a bar chart using the Gender_Average data frame.
 The code assigns the values stored in the "Gender" feature to the x-axis, while assigning the values stored in the "Average" feature for the y-axis.
 - `plt.bar(Hometown_Average['Hometown'], Hometown_Average['Average'])` ---> Creates a bar chart using the Hometown_Average data frame.
 The code assigns the values stored in the "Hometown" feature to the x-axis, while assigning the values stored in the "Average" feature for the y-axis.
-- `plt.title('Mean Average by Track')` ---> Creates a title for the current subplot being manipulated, titled as "Mean Average by Track".
+- `plt.title('Sample Mean by Track')` ---> Creates a title for the current subplot being manipulated, titled as "Mean Average by Track".
-- `plt.title('Mean Average by Gender')` ---> Creates a title for the current subplot being manipulated, titled as "Mean Average by Gender".
+- `plt.title('Sample Mean by Gender')` ---> Creates a title for the current subplot being manipulated, titled as "Mean Average by Gender".
-- `plt.title('Mean Average by Hometown')` ---> Creates a title for the current subplot being manipulated, titled as "Mean Average by Hometown".
+- `plt.title('Sample Mean by Hometown')` ---> Creates a title for the current subplot being manipulated, titled as "Mean Average by Hometown".
 - `plt.xlabel('Track')` ---> Labels the x-axis of the current subplot being manipulated as "Track".
 - `plt.xlabel('Gender')` ---> Labels the x-axis of the current subplot being manipulated as "Gender".
 - `plt.xlabel('Hometown')` ---> Labels the x-axis of the current subplot being manipulated as "Hometown".
-- `plt.ylabel('Mean Average')` ---> Labels the y-axis of the current subplot being manipulated as "Mean Average".
+- `plt.ylabel('Mean')` ---> Labels the y-axis of the current subplot being manipulated as "Mean Average".
 The y-axis label for all subplots are identical.
 - `plt.ylim(0, 80)` ---> Sets a numerical scale for the y-axis of the current subplot being manipulated, setting the scale from 0 units to 80 units.
 The scale is kept uniform for all created subplots.
+- `plt.figtext(0.5, -0.3, "The highest sample mean obtained in the Track Feature belongs to the category Communication.\n\nThe highest sample mean obtained in the Gender Feature belongs to the category Male.\n\nThe highest sample mean obtained in the Hometown Feature belongs to the category Luzon.", ha="center", fontsize=15, style="italic")` ---> Places text within the figure located 0.5 units in the x-axis and -0.3 units down the y-axis.
+The text is aligned at the center, with a font size of 15 units written in italic.
 - `plt.show()` ---> Displays all created subplots within the figure, while suppressing any output text label that precedes the given figure.

 ```